Maite Hontelé: Early life and education

+Career

-From about 1995 onwards Hontelé played in various salsa bands.
-In 2008 she performed in Colombia with the Cubop City Big Band during the jazz festival of Medellín; afterwards she decided to move to Colombia.
+From about 1995 onwards, Hontelé played in various salsa bands.
+In 2008, she performed in Colombia with the Cubop City Big Band during the jazz festival of Medellín; afterwards she decided to move to Colombia.
 Hontelé lived there for over a decade and formed her own band; between 2010 and 2013 she toured Europe with Dutch musicians.

 Hontelé cooperated with other artists, such as in 2013 with the Panamese singer-activist Rubén Blades a tour through a number of countries such as France, Suriname and India.
 In 2013 she performed together with the rapper Typhoon on the Oerol Festival.

-In 2014 Hontelé toured the Netherlands for the first time with her renewed Colombian band.
+In 2014, Hontelé toured the Netherlands for the first time with her renewed Colombian band.
 Her album Déjame Asi – with as guests singer Oscar D'Léon and the duo Ten Sharp – was nominated for a Latin Grammy Award.

 After the album Te Voy A Querer in 2016 a coöperation followed with the Venezuelan jazztrumpettiste/singer Linda Briceño.

 At the end of 2018 the album Cuba Linda was issued including guest-appearances by singer Gilberto Santa Rosa and Orquesta Aragon.
 This album too was nominated for a Latin Grammy.

-As of 2019, she has ended her musical career and lives in the Netherlands again after almost a decade in Colombia.
+In 2019, Hontelé took a break from her career as an interpreter and returned to the Netherlands where she worked on television as a presenter of the NTR program Podium op Pad.
+She also became artistic director of the Music Meeting Festival and, in 2023 and 2024, of the Nationaal Jeugd Jazz Orkest.